Assamoi-Intelligence/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups: print all the groups the current user is part of 3-new_owner : change the owner of the file hello to the user betty
 4-empty: create an empty file named 'hello'
+5-execute: adds execute permission to the owner of the file hello